dopedao/RYO/system_architecture.md

 Example module upgrade:

 - Weapon overhaul: A module contains a record of who owns which weapon.
 A new module is written that keeps a record of how often a weapon is used.
 It adds a new function that exposes how worn out each weapon is.
 Another module may use this new variable.
 - Drug upgrade: A module contains the record of who owns which drug.
 A new module is written that represents the drugs as a deposited token with limited scopes.
 The drugs may be deposited and made available for gameplay, or used in another module (E.g,.
 Where they may be consumed permanently).
 - Bug fixes: Modules can be upgraded for the purpose of redesigning mechanisms or parameters for better play.

+## Permissions flow for writing to a global state variable.

+A contract that wants to write to a state variable must:

+1. Off-chain determine the appropriate `module_id` for the variable.
+2. Fetch the `controller_address` from internal storage.
+3. Call `get_module_address()` in the `ModuleController`.
+4. Call the module with the appropriate function (e.g., `update_var_x()`).
+5. The module receives the request and reads the calling address with `get_caller_address()` from the common library.
+6. The module fetches the `controller_address` from internal storage.
+7. The module calls the `has_write_access()` function in the `ModuleController`, passing the caller's address (reverts if disallowed.)
+8. The module then updates internal storage with the requested value.

+Thus, every module has an `only_approved()` internal method that performs steps 5-7.